Image: ShutterStock

 First Period After Breastfeeding

-Additionally, some women may observe increased cramping and PMS symptoms post-weaning.
+Additionally, some women may observe increased cramping and PMSiPhysical and emotional symptoms occurring before menstruation such as bloating, headache, irritability, and fatigue symptoms post-weaning.
 On the flip side, others notice a shift towards more regular periods with fewer PMS symptoms after pregnancy.
 These variations are also normal and part of the postpartum experience (5).

-With the return of your periods, returns your fertility.
-You need to keep in mind that your chances of getting pregnant remain high even when you have not started menstruating.
-Strange it may sound, but the human body doesn’t follow a stringent rule.
+With the return of your period, your fertility also returns.
+However, keep in mind that you can still get pregnant even before your period starts.
+It may seem unusual, but the human body doesn’t follow strict rules.
 Here are few points you should learn about (4):

 - You may start ovulatingi A stage in the female menstrual cycle when a mature egg is released from the ovary even before your period begins.

-- In case you are not adopting the birth control measures, you may expect again without getting the first postpartum period.
+- In case you are not adopting the birth control measures, you may conceive again without getting the first postpartum period.

 - If you do not wish to plan another pregnancy, rely on contraceptives.